vipulchib/aws-cloudformation/README.md

 AWS has done a tremendous job in listing out all the fine details and the documentation is pretty thorough.
 I will reference a lot of points from this URL - https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html.
 Templates include several major sections.
 The Resources section is the only required section.
 Some sections in a template can be in any order.

 ## Template Sections
 I have broken down every section of the template and provided my thought process with regards to what I am doing and how.
+We will deploy everything in the 'ca-central-1' region of AWS for this exercise.
+We will need to know AMI ID's for Arista vEOS Router instance and the Amaazon Linux instance we will instantiate.

+1. Following AWS CLI command outputs the Arista vEOS Router AMI ID of ami-42922926:
+     ```
+     aws ec2 describe-images --region ca-central-1 --filters Name=name,Values="EOS-4.20.1FX*" Name=is-public,Values=true --
+     query 'Images[*].{ID:ImageId}' --output text
+     ```

+2. Following AWS CLI command outputs the Amazon Linux AMI ID of ami-a954d1cd:
+     ```
+     aws ec2 describe-images --owners amazon --filters --region ca-central-1 'Name=name,Values=amzn-ami-hvm-*-x86_64-gp2' --
+     query 'sort_by(Images, &CreationDate) | [-1].ImageId'
+     ```

+## Building the Cloudformation YAML template.

 1. **AWSTemplateFormatVersion: "version date"** - The AWS CloudFormation template version that the template conforms to.
      ```